 Open/in progress: FOCA.07, FOCA.08, MST.0024.
-Closed: FOCA.06, MST.0030, MST.0038.
+Implemented/closed: FOCA.06, MST.0030, MST.0038.

-3.2.2 Aircraft upset (LOC-I)
+3.2.2 Aircraft upset

 An aircraft upset is an undesired aircraft state which is characterized by unintentional divergences from parameters normally experienced during operations and which might ultimately lead to an uncontrolled impact with terrain.